Provision a Network Load Balancer on Kubernetes with MetalLB

 I have an on-prems 3-nodes RKE Cluster already provisioned, let’s have a quick look at it:

-alternatively from the terminal via kubectl:
+alternatively from the terminal via kubectl

 kubectl get nodes -o wide

-The installation of MetalLB is easy as a breeze, and we are going to perform it by applying the necessary manifests (everything will be provisioned in a new namespace named metallb-system):
+The installation of MetalLB is easy as a breeze, and we are going to perform it by applying the necessary manifests (everything will be provisioned in a new namespace named metallb-system

 kubectl apply -f https://raw.githubusercontent.com/metallb/metallb/v0.13.7/config/manifests/metallb-native.yaml

 and then we need to provide the components required by MetalLB.
-The next manifest will deploy MetalLB to the cluster, in metallb-system namespace we just created.
-The components are:
+The next manifest will deploy MetalLB to the cluster, in metallb-system

-• and the service accounts for the controller and speaker, along with the RBAC permissions that the components required.
+which is a daemonset.
+That is the component to make the services reachable.and the service accounts for the controller and speaker, along with the RBAC permissions that the components required.

 Let’s see what is provisioned so far: